flair-bio2/flair-bio2.github.io/_posts/2025-08-01-visualization.md

 This plot takes our comparison a step further by showing model performance with 95% confidence intervals (CIs).
 We calculate these CIs using **bootstrapping**, a powerful resampling technique that estimates the uncertainty of a statistic (like the mean) without making strong assumptions about the data's distribution.

-Now we can bootstrap the confidence intervals and plot the results.

 ```python
 import numpy as np
 import pandas as pd